heychrisek/msc-data-science-project/README.md

 #### 5x.
 Challenges
 Notes about challenges faced (and solved):
 [ ] emojis in tweets (&#55358;&#56603; -> left-facing fist emoji) for tag:reuters.com,2019:newsml_CqtHM2P1a. solutions: (1) handle exceptions, (2) sub &#\d\d\d\d\d; with �, (3) TBD correct solution
-[ ] scale of data -- script takes ~2 hours (?) to run
-[ ] how to store / process text files (not in CSV!)
+[ ] scale of data -- had to modify script so it doesn't take hours to run [ ] how to store / process text files (CSV?)
 [ ] loading into Neo4j
 [ ] how to split words -- 1 or more spaces so that tag:reuters.com,2019:newsml_L3N2602HC:991614233.XML doesn't have 76783 words (still has 294233 chars)
-    - [ ] weird document (table, lots of whitepace): tag/reuters.com,2019/newsml_L3N2602HC/991614233.XML
+    - [ ] weird document (table, lots of whitepace): tag:reuters.com,2019:newsml_L3N2602HC:991614233.XML
-    - [ ] weird document (full transcript of a committee hearing): tag/reuters.com,2019/newsml_CqtYP8GSa/1548902168.XML
+    - [ ] weird document (full transcript of a committee hearing): tag:reuters.com,2019:newsml_CqtYP8GSa:1548902168.XML
     - [ ] how to compute average word length
+    - [ ] weird docuument: Greek: tag:reuters.com,2019:newsml_L5N25X2BB:219326942.XML
+[ ] cleaning/categorizing of subjects and genres (see data-dimensions.ipynb notebook)